Bridging Loan Rates & Fees

 Bridging loan interest rates explained

 Bridging loan rates are expressed as a monthly figure, rather than annually.
+Here’s a breakdown of the interest costs that you can expect to face.

-What are typical bridging loan rates?
+What are the latest bridging loan rates?

 Commercial bridging loan lenders tend to price each loan on risk, they will look at the type of property, location and you as the client.
 The best commercial bridging rates also usually start at around 0.85% per month.

 As a guide, an interest rate of 1% per month is a good benchmark.
 For a riskier deal, such as an unusual property or an applicant with heavy adverse credit, rates will be around 0.9% – 1.25% per month.
-While rates are very important, the overall cost and your gross loan amount (where interest is added) must be considered.

 Finally, loans against land will usually be priced between 1.05% – 1.25% per month.
 As each application is judged on its own merits, we do sometimes secure lower than standard rates if the risk is low for the lender.